TheBoardsCousin/ITB-NClickLib/README.md

 Thanks Truelch for inspiring this and helping with finding some bugs

 Thanks to the ITB Modding community for being awesome

+I am not really able to explain how to use it, there are some mods which use it already so. yeah